Washington in talks with chipmakers about building U.S. factories | MarketScreener

 TSMC declined to comment on the talks with the iPhone maker.

 The Journal had also reported that U.S. officials are looking at helping South Korea's Samsung Electronics Co, which has a chip factory in Austin, Texas, to expand its contract-manufacturing operations in the United States.
+A Samsung spokeswoman in Seoul declined to comment on Monday.

-The U.S. Commerce Department, Samsung and Apple did not respond to requests for comment on Sunday.
+The U.S. Commerce Department and Apple did not respond to requests for comment on Sunday.

-(Reporting by Kanishka Singh in Bengaluru; Editing by Susan Fenton and Diane Craft)
+(Reporting by Kanishka Singh in Bengaluru; Additional reporting by Hyunjoo Jin in SEOUL; Editing by Susan Fenton and Diane Craft)